stanciudorin/Dictionary-Project/README.md

 * The Logo was created by myself using Adobe Lightroom.

 ### Acknowledgements
-* My Mentor __@Owonikoko Oluwaseun__ for helping me through the project with her advice and guidance.
+* My Mentor __Owonikoko Oluwaseun__ for helping me through the project with her advice and guidance.
 * Slack Community for their replies and good advices.
 * Tutor Support for answering my questions and explaiing a few things step by step.